123git2020/Capstone-Final/src/database/README.md

 # Database Schema: classification_db
 The `audio` table represents each audio file.
 The `event` table represents the different audio sources present in each audio file and has a many-to-one relationship with the `audio` table.
-Deleting an entry from the `audio` table will delete the corresponding entry from the `event` table.
+Deleting an entry from the `audio` table will delete the corresponding entry from the `event` table, so only remove from the `audio` table. `audio_id` in the `audio` table is generated, so do not insert a value for `audio_id` when inserting into the `audio` table.

 ### Table: audio